Posterior Meniscocapsular Separation | ACL Associated | Hidden Lesion

 Imaging Protocol

 3T preferred.
 Dedicated sequences for posterior horn.
-Look for: meniscocapsular separation, increased signal at junction, irregularity of posterior horn periphery.
-16% false negative rate - negative MRI does not exclude ramp lesion.
+Look for: meniscocapsular separation, increased signal at junction, irregularity of posterior horn periphery, posteromedial tibial bone bruise.
+Low sensitivity (around 27-50%) - a negative MRI does not exclude a ramp lesion.

 Sagittal: Assess posterior horn integrity, look for separation sign.
 Coronal: Look for peripheral irregularity and increased signal at meniscocapsular junction.